 Girls are most at risk from FGM during the long summer holiday, so staff should pay particular attention in the summer term and when girls return to school after the summer break.
-Staff should ensure that if they have any concerns around a girl's potential subjection to FGM they should immediately inform the DSP or another member of the safeguarding team.
-If the DSP suspects that the girl is at risk of FGM or has undergone FGM, or she has expressed fears of reprisals or violence, both the police and social care should be informed.
+Staff should ensure that if they have any concerns around a girl's potential subjection to FGM they should immediately follow procedures outlined above.